 When will we know who the finalists are?

-Nominees, nominators, sponsors, and supporters of Arizona Citizens for the Arts will be invited to attend the Nominee Reception, to be held February 6, 2018, at The Herberger Theater Center, where the three finalists in each category will be announced.
+Nominees, nominators, sponsors, and supporters of Arizona Citizens for the Arts will be invited to attend the Nominee Reception, to be held February 2019, (date and location TBD), where the three finalists in each category will be announced.